How can I Help my Child with Homework?

 Most schools give pupils a homework diary or timetable.
 Check this regularly to see what work your child has.
 Get them to show you what they have done at school and ask them to explain projects and assignments

-How can I check if my child has any homework?
+How can I check my child's homework assignments?

 Primary school children: